Rohitkuru/ec2-start-stop/README.md

 region_name -> Please provide region name where ec2 machines are hosted (e.g. us-east-1)
 IAM ROLE ACCESS -> NO more action require if access will be maintain by IAM ROLE.

-Credetials -> Please configure AWS ACCCESS KEY AND AWS SECURITY ACCESS KEY as per normal procedure by AWS.
+Credetials -> Please configure AWS ACCCESS KEY AND AWS SECURITY ACCESS KEY using "aws configure" as per normal procedure by AWS.

 Sample ec2-details file  is attached